Dishant4081/Youtube_Downloader/README.md

 Step 1: Ensure that you have Visual Studio Code (VSCode) with Python installed.

 Step 2: (Optional) If you want the video in 1080p or lower resolution, you will need to download FFMPEG.
-To download FFMPEG, refer to this video: How to Install FFMPEG.
+To download FFMPEG, refer to this video: https://youtu.be/vEnSO6wWGGs?si=kVI9dpS62VsBoDUw .
 If you encounter any issues, additional videos on YouTube can provide guidance.

 Step 3: Download the repository as a zip file or use git clone to download it to your computer.